 At UWB we want to make sure you have the resources you need to succeed in college.
-This includes providing resources for basic needs including resources for food, transportation, financial resources (like the ones on this page), and more!
+This includes providing resources for basic needs including resources for food, transportation, financial resources (like the ones above), and more!
 Visit this site for more information provided by the Health and Wellness Resource Center (HaWRC).

-https://tinyurl.com/48dcwv9x

-Scan Me!

-Basic Needs Program
+Basic Needs Resources: https://tinyurl.com/48dcwv9x